© 2015 – Routledge

 'Whilst tennis has had ample attention in sports history literature, there has remained a conspicuous absence of such a sustained, comprehensive volume on tennis.
 There is now an essential account for anyone considering embarking on a study on tennis.
 Also, anyone giving serious consideration to issues of gender, class, or ethnicity in Britain's social history will also benefit from this work, and find the vivid examples and fervent discussions within the tennis context valuable.
 These elements all helped to capture the imagination and retain the attention, which made for a genuinely gratifying read.
 There is no jargon or dwelling on unnecessary detail; so the book remains suitable for any reader and will engross the historian, the sociologist, and the tennis enthusiast equally', Adam Benkwitz, International Journal of the History of Sport

 'Lake blends a reconstructionist's rigor in recounting the sport's early days with a constructionist's articulative imagination in effectively linking the evolution of tennis with broader political, social, and economic formations in modern Britain (and beyond).
 The book is rich with nuanced accounts of how specific codes, rules, organizations, and identities worked in dialectic cadence with gender and race politics, class power, fading colonial structures, and burgeoning commercial imperatives.
-As a representation of history, this book will serve the student of British sport culture well in capturing the political impulses that shaped the game's development', J. Newman, Choice
+As a representation of history, this book will serve the student of British sport culture well in capturing the political impulses that shaped the game's development.
+Summing Up: Recommended', J. Newman, CHOICE Reviews, June 2015

 'At every stage, Lake manages to place what was going on in tennis in the wider context of social, cultural, political, and economic developments, and also makes links between tennis and other sports, especially in relation to themes such as commercialism and professionalism.
 We have waited a long time for a book such as this, and I am confident that Lake’s work will fill the gap in the historiography of British sport …', Martin Polley, Director of the International Centre for Sports History and Culture, De Montfort University, UK